Justinandjohnson/Justinai-v1/README.md

 Assistant Search:

 Click "Assistant Search" to use OpenAI's Assistant to search the internet based on the highlighted text.
 The search results will be displayed in a popup overlay.

-Support and Feedback 🙌
+Feedback 🙌
-Feedback: If you have suggestions or feedback, please feel free to reach out.
+If you have suggestions or feedback, please feel free to reach out.
-Issues: For any issues or bugs, please report them for prompt attention.

 Contribute 🤝
 Contributions Welcome: If you're interested in contributing, feel free to fork the repository and submit pull requests.
 License 📜

 The Text Assistant Chrome Extension is open-source software licensed under MIT.
 Final Thoughts 💭

 Enjoy the power of AI at your fingertips and transform the way you interact with text online.

-Happy browsing! 🌍📖 Contact 📬
+Happy browsing! 🌍📖
+Contact 📬
-Developer Contact: If you need to reach out to the developer, please contact justiandjohnson@gmail.com.
+If you need to reach out to the developer, please contact justiandjohnson@gmail.com.